Let us help YOU get to the inbox like we've helped these others!

 If you are already using Google’s Gmail Postmaster Tools, guess what!
-You can share read-only access to this valuable data!
+You can share your Google Postmaster Tools data with others!
 (If you aren’t already signed up for Gmail Postmaster Tools, see our tutorial on how to sign up for Google’s Gmail Postmaster Tools.)
 There are any number of reasons that you might want to give someone else access to your data; here at SuretyMail we use it to review our customers’ inboxing versus spam-foldering at Gmail so that we can help them fix anything that may be causing them to not achieve the best inboxing possible.

 The one caveat is that you can only share this access with other Google or Gmail accounts, by which we mean the email address you enter for whomever you want to be able to see your data must be associated with a Google account.
 It does not have to be a Google or Gmail email address, but it has to be associated with a Google account.
 For example, if ja**@ex*****.com is associated with a Google account, then ja**@ex*****.com can have access.

-How to Share Access to Your Google Gmail Postmaster Account with Someone Else
+How to Give Someone Access to Share Google Postmaster Tools Data

 Here are step-by-step directions, followed by a nifty animated GIF created just for you by one of our team members!